pmitchev/bitquery/README.md

 Bitquery is a query engine that directly interfaces with a BitDB node.
 You must have access to a BitDB node through either a local or remote MongoDB URL.

-> If you're looking for a public HTTP endpoint, you can use the API at [bitdb.network](https://bitdb.network)
+> This library is for connecting directly to a BitDB MongoDB instance, and is not for HTTP access.
+If you're looking for a public HTTP endpoint, this library is not what you're looking for.
+You can instead use the HTTP-based API endpoint at [bitdb.network](https://bitdb.network), which takes only a couple of minutes to get your app up and running.

 # Install